M4n0zz/Gen1PokeScripts/Tetris/README.md

 ### Features

-- Refined controls for natural and reliable gameplay -Line counter, high score, increasing game speed, and next-piece preview to be added!
+- Refined controls for natural and reliable gameplay
+- Line counter, high score, increasing game speed, and next-piece preview TO BE ADDED!

 ----